 We would love for our data consumers to easily find, understand, view and use data that we have published on the Open Data Hub.
 Right now, data is disparate and may not be complete or could be in multiple places and hard to find.
 This can make using the Open Data Hub difficult and frustrating for data consumers.
 Transport for NSW (TfNSW) asked innovators to pitch us solutions to help make using data on our Open Data Hub a better experience.

-The objectives for this innovation challenge are:
+The Challenge Statements for this innovation challenge were:

-Currently we have the capability to tag and write descriptions for our datasets, and the search function searches and indexes based on the description and tags but does not provide ability to search within the associated data resources.
+At present we have the capability to tag and write descriptions for our datasets, and the search function searches and indexes based on the description and tags but does not provide ability to search within the associated data resources.
 Our open data is sourced from different operational systems and often in different formats was not designed for “open data” uses and can be difficult to understand and use.

 Our API registration has been a source of frustration for users.
 You can find the instructions we provide on our User Guide.